 Obstructive sleep apnea, in particular, is a familiar problem people with enlarged tonsils might face.
 And this condition can lead to other problems.
 When you have obstructive sleep apnea, you tend to wake up in the middle of the night because of the sudden lack of oxygen.
 When this happens repeatedly, it can affect your heart rate and create more complications, such as high blood pressure and chronic fatigue.

 If you’re wondering what a deviated septum is, don’t worry.
 The septum is the flesh wall that separates your nostrils, which gives the air a smooth flow through the nasal passages.
-A deviated septum, then, is a slightly off-center septum.
+A deviated septum, then, is a slightly off-centered septum.
 While it’s not enough to block the nasal passages completely, it’s enough to make it difficult to breathe.

 A deviated septum, typically, has two causes.
 You could get a deviated septum at birth, often because of a congenital condition.
 Or if you had an injury to the nose, the impact could have displaced the septum, causing it to heal crookedly.
 Because of this blockage, then, the body delegates some of the breathing to the mouth to accommodate low oxygen levels.
 And when you breathe through your mouth daily, you get a dry mouth, making it ripe for bacteria to proliferate and attack your teeth.